-The District Board approved the Engineer's Report and adopted the California Environmental Quality Act (CEQA) Mitigated Negative Declaration (MND) in May 2017.
+The Valley Water Board approved the Engineer's Report and adopted the California Environmental Quality Act (CEQA) Mitigated Negative Declaration (MND) in May 2017.

 Key Performance Indicators for the Safe, Clean Water Program

 Restore transmission pipelines to full operating capacity of 37 cfs from Anderson Reservoir.

 Restore ability to deliver 20 cfs to Madrone Channel.